aahowel3/HCMV/README.md

 squish all relavant pdfs together:  while read -r line; do gs -1 -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=${line}.plots.all.pdf congenital_plasma.${line}.100.plots.pdf congenital_plasma.${line}.1000.plots.pdf congenital_urine.${line}.100.plots.pdf congenital_urine.${line}.1000.plots.pdf; done < goodcombos2.txt

+# what to do if runs dont finish and every replicate is missing a different combination
+for each replicate get a file with replicate name and list of complete combos for i in replic*; do cd $i; echo $i > ../checkfile_${i}.txt; ls congenital_urine*.100.output.fix >> ../checkfile_${i}.txt; cd ../; done paste all those rep files into a columnwise rep file paste -d' ' checkfile_replicate_{1..25}.txt > all_check.out theres a section in mu_var.recomb.R script that you can cross check which are missing from which replicate

 # Comparitive Pipeline
 on Agave, plot testing playground in: /scratch/jemurra3/HCMV/trimmomatic/default_param/BWA/default source activate myenv